-My self-care routine is always evolving, because I'm always growing, learning, and needing different things.
+My daily self-care routine is always evolving, because I'm always growing, learning, and needing different things.
 You've likely noticed the same for yourself as well if you have ever followed a consistent self-care routine.

-I feel like in the last year, my self-care routine took a sharp turn towards the mystical and magical!
-This past year I was introduced to the moon phases and all of the magic they bring, oracle cards, healing crystals and spirit guides.
+I feel like in the last year, my self-care routine took a sharp turn towards the mystical and magical.
+I was introduced to the moon phases and all of the magic they bring, oracle cards, healing crystals and spirit guides.

-So for 2018, there are a few new additions going into my self-care routine.
+So for this year, there are a few new additions going into my self-care routine.
 And here is what I recommend to anyone: create time for self-care, otherwise, it will get put on the back burner.

 Look at your month and then look at your weeks–where can you make time for yourself?
-Here's what I'm looking forward to this year in my self-care routine:
+Here's what I'm looking forward to this year in my self-care routine.

 The moon is perfect because she is our constant reminder of magic, energy, the Divine, and to stop and connect with ourselves.